A resourceful place

 If you want to find someone that cares about your mission and work that you do, don’t be rigid about x number of years in a certain role.
 Understand there are experiences before that, personal and professional, from their volunteer work to them working with an organization in a different capacity that would lend to their leadership skills, understanding their evolution in the role you’re looking for.

 If no one gives someone an opportunity to step into a leadership space, then you will always have that lack.
-So if your organization has the time and capacity to, be open to candidates who may have other leadership traits about them that lend to why they would be a good fit for this role.
+So if your organization has the time and capacity, be open to candidates who may have other leadership traits about them that lend to why they would be a good fit for your role.
 Look at experience holistically; it is about the quality of their resume, not just years of experience.

 Author